philc/book-notes/health/why we sleep - matthew walker.md

   * At birth, the NREM/REM ratio begins at 50/50, and throughout childhood, slowly transitions to 80/20.
   * Argues that brain pathway expansion is the priority early in life, and is done via REM.
-Pruning pathways, for efficiency, becomes the priority at puberty, and is done through NREM.
+Pruning pathways, for efficiency, becomes the priority at puberty, and is done via NREM.
-  * Good analogy of an ISP using use-dependent shaping of the network
-    * "A use-reshaping and downsizing must still occur if maximum network efficiency is to be achieved."
+  * Analogy of an ISP using use-dependent shaping of the network: "a use-reshaping and downsizing must still occur if maximum network efficiency is to be achieved."
 * Aging
   * In our 40s, the deep NREM brainwaves are less deep and less powerful -- 60% less so than when we were teens.